 Now, as I am sure you guessed, the purse doesn’t have half a million in it (yet), but it does Have the Capacity to Do it.

 Having the Capacity to Do a job can be a complex matter.
 A person needs to have the physical, mental, spiritual, emotional, knowledge and time capacity to do that job.
 If any one of those is lacking, they don’t Have the Capacity.

 If someone doesn’t Have the Capacity to Do It, the leadership team has to ask themselves some hard questions.

 While Getting It and Wanting It are absolutely necessary, Having the Capacity can be learned or coached, if the company is willing to invest in this person.

 How does all of this help you with your original problem?

 The short answer is Data.
-When you landed on this page, all you knew was that you had a member of your leadership team that wasn’t working out.
+When you landed on this page, all you knew was that you had leadership team problems.